womeier/certicoqwasm-testing/evaluation/evaluation-wolfgang.md

 Evaluation of CertiCoq-Wasm
 ---------------------------

-everything Node.js v18.19 (outdated, redo with newer version)
+Note: the execution times don't include instantiation, which can be significiant for Node.js v18.19 (over a second for some benchmarks)
+TODO measure with new Node.js version

 #### CPS vs non-CPS, all 0ary constrs boxed (naive)